scoconno/scoconno.github.io/Teaching/Examined/index.md

 	+ [Notes](Ethics/Handout)
 	+ ['Kirinyaga’, ch.1](Ethics/Kirinyaga.pdf) Mike Resnik
 	+ Complete [essay 6](Ethics/Essay) in Blackboard by Monday 4/17/2017 @ 12:00pm
+	+ Begin to think about the [signature assignment/final project](Applied/Essay) due at the end of the semester.

 + **Week 13 (4/17/2017)**
 	+ [Notes 1](Ethics/Handout2)